 had somewhere to get to and sailed calmly on."

-He had imagined it would be his last act of will in the waking Realms to slide sideways through the void which was real and the void between, then back again some other place entirely.
-It did not matter where, which stars and darkness consumed him.
+He had imagined it would be his last act of will in the waking Realms to slide sideways through the void which was real and the void between, then back again somewhere else entirely.
+It did not matter where he emerged, which stars and darkness consumed him.
 He travelled at all only so that he would not fall through the ruins of the Bifrost to Jotunheim.
 Not die there.
 He had nothing left to want, but he yet did not want, and what he did not want was to suffer the knowledge that Odin's rescue, the whole course of his own life, had made no difference in the manner of his death.

 And so he fell.

-Time spun outward as he moved through the influence of different worlds: mortal years passed.
+Time spun outward as he moved through the influence of many worlds, their gravitation pulling his last instant into ages.
+Mortal years passed.
 His grief and rage cooled to a brittle agony.
 The hopelessness of his love for father, brother, mother, home, grew sharp-edged with certainty.
 At least that love would not be twisted further, would no longer fuel him forward in recklessness, for he saw now that it could not be mended any more than it could be destroyed.
 It was almost comforting to know that there had never been anything for him, that he was not passed over as he had so long thought, the injustice of which had so long been working to bring his once-temperate blood to the most violent of boils.

 His pain had been in how far his reach exceeded his grasp.
 Being nothing, he'd deserved nothing.
 They had done only harm in giving him any more.